Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/3-debugging.rst

 The following steps indicate how to load a bare-metal application on Arm Cortex-R5F using XSCT.

 This example demonstrates the command line debugging possibility using XSDB/XSCT.
 Based on the requirement, you can debug the code using either the system debugger graphical interface or the command line debugger in XSCT.
-All XSCT commands are scriptable and this applies to the commands covered in this example.
+All XSCT commands can be scripted and this applies to the commands covered in this example.

 Setting Up a Target
 ~~~~~~~~~~~~~~~~~~~